DinoZAR/Dinosaur-OS/README.md

 # Welcome to Dinosaur!

 Dinosaur is a new operating system designed for multimedia production using the AMD64 architecture.
-It also possesses ThunderViper, a Python compiler that "Thunderizes" Python code and converts it to system-level Assembly!
-With all powers combined, this should make a very fast and pleasent operating system to use.
+It uses Assembly for the majority of the kernel, which should make for a fast and pleasent operating system.

 ## How do I get started?